Georgina Bloomberg

 Georgina Leigh Bloomberg (born January 20, 1983) is the owner of the equestrian team New York Empire, a professional equestrian, and a philanthropist.
-She is the daughter of Susan Brown and Michael Bloomberg – former New York City mayor, founder of Bloomberg LP.
+She is the daughter of Susan Brown and Michael Bloomberg, the former mayor of New York City and founder of Bloomberg L.P..

-Early life and education
+Early life

 Bloomberg was born in New York City.
-Her only sibling, Emma, is four years older.
-She attended The Spence School and graduated from New York University's Gallatin School of Individualized Study in 2010.
+Her sibling, Emma, is four years older.
+She attended The Spence School, and graduated from New York University's Gallatin School of Individualized Study in 2010.
 She studied fashion design at The New School's Parsons School of Design in 2012.